hollie-rawlings/OPGgtheme/README.md

 <!-- badges: end -->

-The goal of OPGgtheme is to provide a
+The goal of OPGgtheme is to provide a brand safe template for gg plot visualisations

 ## Installation